-As an old Billy Joel song goes, we love you "just the way you are."
-You are already special; one of a kind, unique, or you would not have chosen Brenau.
-You are a treasure.
+As the old Billy Joel song goes, we love you just the way you are.
+You are already special and unique, or you would not be here.
+You are Brenau's treasure.

 That has been true through generations of students who have been just like you and, at the same time, totally different from you.
-Rich or not, from the very young to a bit older, people of all races, religious, political beliefs, cultures, and personal orientations, you and your predecessors have come to Brenau because they yearn to experience more of what life reveals to us and what this wonderful world has to offer.
+Rich or less prosperous, from the very young to the sometimes a bit older, people of all races, religious, political beliefs and personal orientations, you and your predecessors have come to Brenau because they yearn to experience more of what life reveals to us and what this wonderful world we inhabit has to offer.

-We do not try to shape you or define you.
-No. You do that as your life and learning unfold in front of you.
+We do not take who you are and shape you or refine you.
+No. You do that.
 That is your responsibility.
-Our contribution intentionally provides you with the tools, some instructions, and occasionally some nudging - in how to use them.
-We strive to provide you a safe and nurturing environment for testing and refining of dreams and ambitions.
+Our contribution merely provides you with the tools, some instruction and occasionally some gentle nudging - in how to use them.
+We provide you a safe and nurturing environment to test and refine your dreams and ambitions.
 And we ensure you of a lifetime of encouragement and support from your Brenau family.

-If you were a pioneer on the Oregon Trail or even a hiker on the beautiful Appalachian Trail that begins near our Gainesville campus, your first act as you completed each day's trek toward your goal would have been to strike a fire- not to burn something down but as a an essential tool to warm and sustain you and to prepare for what lies ahead.
-That is the true meaning of Brenau's motto, "As Gold Refined by Fire."
+If you were a pioneer on the Oregon Trail or even a recent hiker on the beautiful Appalachian Trail that begins quite near our north Georgia campus, your first act as you completed each day's steps to achieve your goal would have been to strike a fire-not to burn something down but as a an essential tool to warm and sustain you, to hone or make other tools and to prepare for what lies ahead.
+That is the true meaning of the motto, "As Gold Refined by Fire."
 The fire within us at Brenau helps us all move forward, each richer for the experience.

-Each year that I have greeted the newest members of the Brenau student body, I say with sincere conviction that you come to Brenau at a challenging and exciting time in the life of this historic institution, which now nears its 140th anniversary!
-It would be easy to slough that off as mere clichéd boilerplate that you could read in any college president's message to new students....Except that it is absolutely true that each year in my 13-year tenure at Brenau has brought enormous new and exciting opportunities.
+Each year that I have greeted the newest members of the Brenau family, I have stated with sincere conviction that you come to Brenau at a challenging and exciting time in the life of this historic 138-year-old institution.
+It would be easy to slough that off as mere clichéd boilerplate that you could read in any college president's message to new students were it not absolutely true that each year in my 12-year tenure at Brenau has brought us enormous opportunities.